docxology/p3if/docs/p3if_paste.md

 The analysis presented here reflects an initial snapshot of a sampling of frameworks, one that is resolved enough to reveal underlying patterns and foundations for the development of the P3IF; it is presented here as a foundation for future work.
-The database and accompanying UI have been hosted publicly as a “P3IF Framework Library,” allowing for the incremental addition of frameworks via community suggestion and future analyses [33], beyond the 41 frameworks included already (see Table 1).
+The database and accompanying UI have been hosted publicly as a "P3IF Framework Library," allowing for the incremental addition of frameworks via community suggestion and future analyses [33], beyond the 41 frameworks included already (see Table 1).
 The Properties, Processes, and Perspectives Inter-Framework (P3IF)